 - Stop broadcasting of providing Disaster Roaming service as specified in clause 5.40.3.

-Editor's note: Other details of the procedure used by the network to trigger the return of UEs to the PLMN that had a Disaster Condition are FFS to be determined by CT WG1.

 NOTE: Whether and how long the PLMN waits before paging the Disaster Inbound Roamers upon being notified that a Disaster Condition no longer applies is up to operator's policy.